ARM-software/psa-arch-tests/api-tests/docs/FAQ-compliance.md

 ### Which high-level crypto services are included in the Crypto API compliance badge?

 High-level crypto services describe the main operations offered by a crypto engine (hardware or software) like encrypt/decrypt, sign/verify, hash, generate random, and key derivation and agreement protocols.
-Most crypto use cases can be described by combining some of those high-level functions.
+Most crypto use cases can be described by combining those high-level functions.

-Announcing high-level crypto services is useful for developers looking for ways to develop cryptography-based use cases like secure links, secure storage.
+Announcing high-level crypto services is useful for developers looking for ways to develop cryptography-based use cases like secure network connections, secure storage, or authentication protocols.
 For example, establishing a handshake in a mutually-authenticated protocol may require key agreement, key generation, symmetric ciphers, and hash functions.

 High-level Crypto services  | Crypto badge mention